 How adult social care can help

-The first step is to have a conversation with us so we can understand your needs, or those of someone you look after.
+If you think you have care and support needs, the first step is to talk to us.
+This helps us to understand your needs, or those of someone you look after.

 Longer term needs

-When completing assessments, we take a 'whole family' approach, which means that you will be asked questions about yourself and your support network.
-If you have a carer or young carer, they will be invited to be a part of the assessment too and also have an assessment of their own needs.
+When completing assessments, we take a 'whole family' approach.
+We will ask you questions about yourself and your support network.
+If you have a carer, we will invite them to be a part of the assessment.
+We will ask if they want an assessment of their own needs.

-The government has set national eligibility criteria for adult care and support and carers' support under the Care Act 2014.
+We use the national eligibility rules set out within the Care Act 2014 to see if you qualify for support from us.
 This means people get the same access to care and support wherever they live.
-Your eligibility is determined by an assessment of your support needs.
+We do this with an assessment of your support needs.
 There is a different set of eligibility criteria for carers.

 Will you have to pay?

-Information and advice and assessments are free.
-However, there may be a cost to any care and support services you receive from us.
-If you qualify for support we will ask you to do a financial assessment to work out how much you can afford to pay towards this cost.
+Information, advice and assessments are free.
+There may be a cost to any care and support services you get from us.
+If you qualify for support we will ask you to do a financial assessment.
+This will help us to work out how much you can afford to pay towards this cost.

 You will have to pay for the full cost of your care if you have savings of: